Jordan's Principle - Child First Initiatve Program

 How do I get started?
 Please contact the Health Centre at 204-659-5786 and ask to speak to a representative from Niniijaanis Nide, My Child My Heart Program.
 Referrals can come to the Health Centre from Professional sources as well as self-referrals.

-Supports and Services may include Respite Care and Support Groups, Child Development Program (Preschool), American Sign Language (ASL), Therapy, Intervention Programs, and Socialization Activities.
+Supports and Services may include Respite Care and Support Groups, Child Development Program (Preschool), American Sign Language (ASL), Therapy, Intervention Programs, Socialization Activities, and Land Based Activities.